dward2/BME547/syllabus.md

 ## Distributed Version Control Software (git)
-Software management is a ubiquitous tool in any engineering project, and this task becomes increasingly difficult during group development.
+Software management is a ubiquitous tool in any engineering project, and this task becomes increasingly important during group development.
 Version control software has many benefits and uses in software development, including preservation of versions during the development process, the ability for multiple contributors and reviewers on a project, the ability to tag